tomaztk/Tower_of_Hanoi_sql_game/README.md

    @rings = 4
 ```

+In both ways, it will stop once finished.

 ## Forking or cloning the repository
 To work in GitHub, go to https://github.com/tomaztk/Tower_of_Hanoi_sql_game and fork the repository.
 Work in your own fork and when you are ready to submit to make a change or publish your sample for the first time, submit a pull request into the master branch of this repository.